PatrickL546/Pixiv-dedupe/README.md

 The final folders will look like this for Pixiv: `(12345)` and Fanbox: `FANBOX (12345)`

-Going forward it is advised to remove `%artist%` from below to avoid making new folders if the artist changes their name
+Going forward, it is advised to remove `%artist%` from below to avoid making new folders if the artist changes their name

         [Filename]
         filenameFormat = %artist% (%member_id%)\%urlFilename% - %title%